atbay1989/LuriaInterpreter/README.md

     print pi * (3 * 3); // a print statement

     if (pi == 3.1415926535) print "true"; else print "false"; // an if (and
-    associated) then else statement
+    // associated) then else statement

     while (true) print "infinite loop" // a while statement with a condition in
-    parentheses, followed by its (single) command
+    // parentheses, followed by its (single) command

     { print "increment"; x = x + 1; } // a block statement, delineating areas of
-    scope and permitting association of a series of statements, for example, to a
+    // lexical scope and permitting association of a series of statements, for
-    while command.
+    // example, to a while command.

     function square(x) { print x * x; } // a function declaration, featuring its
-    signifier ("square"), argument(s) ("(x)"), and function block.
+    // signifier ("square"), argument(s) ("(x)"), and function block.

     return x * x; // a return statement, permitting a function to return a value,
-    rather than exist only as a sub-routine.
+    // rather than exist only as a sub-routine.

 #### Arithmetic Expressions
 ##### Binary Operations
-Luria supports the elementary arithmetic operators addition, subtraction, multiplication, and division; modulo is not yet supported.
-These binary operators are applied in *infix* notation.
+Luria supplies the elementary arithmetic operators addition, subtraction, multiplication, and division; modulo is not yet supported.
+These binary operators are expressed in *infix* notation.

 Valid expressions include: